hellowac/mapnik-wiki-zh-cn/CSV-Plugin.md

 This plugin can read tabular data with embedded geometries.
 It auto-detects column types based on common sense type coercion and auto-detects geometry data by looking for header names like `latitude/lat` and `lon/long/lng/longitude` that likely encode point data.
 It can also handle GeoJSON and WKT encoded geometries and will find these if any column headers are named `geojson` or `wkt` (case-insensitive).

 It supports reading CSV data from files if you pass the `file` option.
 But if you instead pass the `inline` option and provide CSV data as a string then it will read this data instead of looking on the filesystem.
-An example of this usage is describe in the page on how to author good testcases: [[A-perfect-testcase]].
+An example of this usage is describe in the page on [how to author good testcases(https://github.com/mapnik/mapnik/wiki/A-perfect-testcase#portable).

 This plugin reads the entire file upon initialization and caches features in memory so it is extremely fast for rendering from after initial startup (for reasonable size files under 5-10 MB).